johnascott1/Project1Final/grades/Lab 7 Questions.md

 Add two new options to the menu: Delete by Description, and Search by Description.
 You'll need to add some more int constants and modify the configureMenuOptions method.
 You *don't* need to modify TicketUI.

 Search By Description will search your ticket list and returns a new list of Tickets whose descriptions contain a certain String.
 For example, you might want to search for all tickets with the word “server” in the description.

+The search should NOT be case sensitive.

+Note that you should not modify the description when you save tickets (so the approach of saving all in lowercase or uppercase does not work for this problem.)

 Implement TicketStore.searchByDescription to search the list and return all matching tickets.